VNG-Realisatie/nlx/docs/content/get-started/consuming-an-api.md

 Congratulations, you now made your first query on the NLX network!

-Take a look at the [directory](https://directory.nlx.io) to see which other services are available to fetch data from.
+Take a look at the [directory](https://directory.nlx.io) to see which other API's are available to fetch data from.

 ### Verification